sunniekapar/inner-compass/README.md

 # Description

-Inner Compass is about self-assement app that will give the goals for self-improvement.
-This tool offers a roadmap to personal growth, helping users recognize achievements and areas of development.
-The app is designed with React-Native using Expo router and Nativewind stylings.
+Inner Compass is a self-assessment app designed to guide users on their journey to self-improvement.
+This tool offers a personalized roadmap for personal growth and helps users recognize their achievements by pinpointing areas for development.
+The app provides surveys across various life aspects, such as health, career, and relationships with features that include goal-setting guidance and progress tracking.